NativeInstruments/gocept.amqprun/README.txt

 * Message ids

-  * Each outgoing message gets a email-like message id.
+  * Each outgoing message gets an email-like message id.

-  * The correlation id of outgoing message is set to the message id of the incomming message.
+  * The correlation id of each outgoing message is set to the message id of the incoming message.

   * Each outgoing message gets a custom references header which is set to the incoming message's reference header plus the incoming message's message